-We have covered blogs in buying house near power lines, buying home near main roads, near railroad tracks, and near apartment complexes.
-Buying house near airport does not devalue a home like buying a home next to railroad tracks unless the home is right next to the runways and/or right below the flight path.
-Many homeowners like being near and/or close to an airport due to being frequent flyers.
-Many home buyers will request their realtor to look for homes near short travel distance to an airport
+We have covered blogs on buying house near power lines, buying home near main roads, railroad tracks, and near apartment complexes.
+Buying house near airport does not devalue a home as much as buying a home next to railroad tracks unless the home is right next to the runways or right below the flight path—many homeowners like being near or close to an airport due to being frequent flyers.
+Many home buyers will request their realtor to look for homes near a short travel distance to an airport.

-Being near an airport is often an advantage for folks who travel often due to the time it takes to get to and from their destinations.
+Being near an airport is often an advantage for travelers due to the time it takes to get to and from their destinations.
 Many cities like Chicago have mass transit access near airports.
-Many homeowners who live in Chicago is close to O’Hare International Airport.
-They can often take the CTA (Chicago Transit Authority) El System to get to the airport without taking a cab.
+Many homeowners who live in Chicago are close to O’Hare International Airport.
+They can often take the CTA (Chicago Transit Authority) El System to the airport without a cab.

 Negatives With Buying House Near Airport

-Homes near airports that is not under the direct flight path of airplane adds value to homes.
-However, if the property is directly under the airplane’s flight path, potential home buyers should research on how low the airplanes are flying during peak flight times and during night times when you are sleeping.
+Homes near airports that are not under the direct flight path of airplanes add value to homes.
+However, if the property is directly under the airplane’s flight path, potential home buyers should research how low the airplanes are flying during peak flight times and nighttime when you are sleeping.
 Newer homes may have great insulation and soundproofing.

-How Close Is Living Too Close To an Airport?
+How Is Too Close Living Too Close To an Airport?

-Older homes may experience rumbles and/or loud noise.
-If the home is a newer home with great insulation and soundproofing, the value is not going to be affected much.
-However, it may affect resale value and appreciation value if the sound barrier is loud.
+Older homes may experience rumbles or loud noise.
+The value will not be affected much if the newer home has great insulation and soundproofing.
+However, it may affect resale and appreciation values if the sound barrier is loud.
 It all depends on the home buyer.
 Some folks do not mind airplane noise.
 Others cannot stand it.
-Nick Aquino of Aquino Mortgage Group, LLC in Las Vegas Nevada used to live blocks from Midway Airport in Chicago.
-Nick and his wife Brenda lived in an older home less than 1,500 feet from Midway Airport property.
-This is what Nick had to say.

 Will Airport Expand In The Future?